softkave/fimidara-server-node/notes/problem-statement.md

 ### Use case 8: Email attachments

 ## Problem 2: File storage that can bypass your servers for uploading and downloading reducing load on your app servers

+## Problem 3: What do you do if a workspace or user is in default, how do you restrict access?